 Disculpe can be used when you’re trying to get someone’s attention.
 However, if you’re squeezing by someone you would use con permiso.

-The following are a few other simple phrases that will be helpful while traveling in Mexico.
+The following are a few other simple and helpful common Spanish phrases for travel to Mexico.

 The Spanish word for “yes” is si.
 And like English, the Spanish word for “no” is no.